 Three animals lay on cold Houston streets on a drizzly gray day in November.
 All three needed help as their injuries prevented them from moving.
-Luckily all three were found by caring individuals who brought them to an organization that was ready, stuff willing and able to provide treatment.
+Luckily all three were found by caring individuals who brought them to an organization that was ready, willing and able to provide treatment.

-On November 21, order 2009 the first call came in about a Great Horned Owl who had been found on the road.
+On November 21, 2009 the first call came in about a Great Horned Owl who had been found on the road.
 A man and his two children brought the badly hypothermic owl to the WR&E Wildlife Center for care.
-The magnificent Great Horned Owl was cold, adiposity wet and scared.
+The magnificent Great Horned Owl was cold, wet and scared.
 WR&E staff gavage fed warm fluids and pain medication.
 Intubation continued on an hourly basis.
 The Great Horned Owl began to stabilize.

 Several hours later a call came from a gentleman who had found a hawk on the road.
 With guidance from the Wildlife Center he took a towel and scooped the hawk up and gently laid him in the back of his car and drove it to the Wildlife Center.
 The hawk turned out to be a gorgeous adult Red Tailed Hawk.
 It was also badly hypothermic, so WR&E staff administered warm fluids and pain medication.
 A heat lamp was placed over the bird to speed the warming process.
 Intubation continued on an hourly basis.